edolopez/Marketweet/README.md

       #raise TwitterError(data['error'])
       print TwitterError(data['error'])

-As you can see, instead raise the error catched, it is only printed, so the application since its execution is never stopped.
+As you can see, instead raising the error catched, it is only printed, so the application since its execution is never stopped.

-You can return this to its original functionality commenting the print lines and uncommenting the raise comments.
+You can return this to its original functionality commenting the print lines and uncommenting the raise lines.
+Also, yo need to remove the line where the data variable is set to a new hash '{}'.

 Running
 ---------------------